zerosvc/zerosvc/README.md

 ### Discovery

-Persistent nodes should send a message describing service every $heartbeat interval; it should be send to `discovery.node.$nodename` ; body should contain json-encoded:
+Persistent nodes should send a message describing service every $heartbeat interval; it should be send to `discovery/node.$nodename` ; body should contain json-encoded:

 * `node-name`
 * `node-uuid`
-* `ts` -  in unixtime, optinally with ms/us part after dot (1421701103.134 for ms accuracy)
+* `node-info` - key-value map with node info
+* `node-pubkey` - node's signing pubkey if any.
+Encoded in same way as signature with first byte being type, second being length, third being key, all encoded in base64
+* `ts` -  RFC3399 or unixtime (plain or float for sub-ms accuracy if needed) timestamp
 * `hb-interval` - configured interval between heartbeats.
 Max 120s.
 * `ttl` - time after node should be considered inactive if it didn't send hb. should be 3x hb-interval
 * `services` - hash of services node is providing and their relevant info; same as in discovery.service